 Professional development programs often assume that teachers can learn a new teaching strategy by reading and discussing it, watching it on video, or trying it with adults.
 An Open House rests on a different set of assumptions: that teachers develop crucial knowledge by seeing new teaching strategies in action in a classroom, by carefully observing student responses and making sense of them with colleagues, and by hearing first-hand the insights of teachers who are working to change their instruction.
 Many visitors to the San Francisco Open House linked below found the professional culture very compelling.
 What elements of the pre-lesson discussion are similar or different to professional learning interactions at your school?
 Are there elements that are compelling to you?

 The team’s public research lesson can be viewed below.

 The live research lesson allowed teachers from other schools and districts to dive into a classroom culture that inspired and informed change.
 An Open House with public research lessons is a big undertaking that needs to be planned months or years in advance.
-A planning checklist is linked at the end of this page.
+A planning checklist and sample agendas are linked at the end of this page.